n2kp/project-zero/readme.md

 ![HTML5](http://i.imgur.com/q9EvaStt.png)![SASS](http://i.imgur.com/P94Tqdht.png)![JSES6](http://i.imgur.com/vy0lxaNt.png)![JQuery](http://i.imgur.com/fuCAXrbt.png)![Gulp](http://i.imgur.com/YBcUaKHt.png)![NPM](http://i.imgur.com/kZrj2tTt.png)![Git](http://i.imgur.com/aj8xhG8t.png)![GitHub](http://i.imgur.com/no84Bgtt.png)

 ##Challenges
 With this being my first solo project, my primary challenge was to be able to construct the code in a way that, not only works, but is succinct and DRY.
-Dring my time creating this game, I ran into quite a few problem, but fortunately I was able to overcome them with the help of my instructors.

-From trying to create functions that were concise enough to make the game work but were easy enough to understand for another developer to look through and understand what I did and why I did it, to attempting to Namespace the code, I ran into a few issues during the course of the build, but by far the most difficult challenge I faced was working out a way to map the large colour palettes I had to produce smaller arrays which preserved a manageable gradient within.
+The most difficult challenge I faced was working out a way to map the large colour palettes I had to produce smaller arrays which preserved a manageable gradient within.
 My issue was that there was no discernible pattern between the indices from one round to another.
 The images below shows how one colour palette is divided to be used in different rounds.

 ![pattern_indices](http://i.imgur.com/LmWkguz.png)